 Injuries from Familiar Dogs If your dog attacks you, the

-injuries often differ from those you receive from strays or other
+wounds often differ from those you receive from strays or other

 people’s dogs.
 People tend to be very close to their pets, so they often